rawitat/gtypist_lessons/programming_quotes.typ

  :risk, and so decrease the need for planning.
 The design of your program can :then benefit from what is probably the most useful source of information
  :available: the experience of implementing it.

+*:SW_46
+I:Boris Beizer, "Software Testing Techniques" 2E.
+1990.
+S:Software quality has almost nothing to do with algorithmic elegance, compact- :ness, or speed - in fact, those attributes do more harm to quality than good.
+ :
+ :The objective is to make things as clear as possible to the designer and to :yourself, and exessive formality can destroy clarity just as easily as modest :formality can enhance it.

+*:SW_47
+I:Boris Beizer, "Software Testing Techniques" 2E.
+1990.
+S:[The spec] Be literal in your interpretation and smile when the designer :accuses you of semantic nit-picking.
+ :
+ :In programming, it's often bugs in the specification that kill you.

+*:SW_48
+I:Boris Beizer, "Software Testing Techniques" 2E.
+1990.
+S:Let's face it: superb code and unit testing will be useless if the overall :design is poor.
+And how can there be a rational, effective design if no one :on the design team can walk you through the more important transactions, step` :by step and alternative by alternative.

+*:SW_49
+I:Frederick P. Brooks, Jr., "No Silver Bullet - Essence and Acccident in SW Eng" S:The complexity of software is an essential property, not an accidental one.
+ :Hence descriptions of a software entity that abstract away its complexity often :abstract aways its essence.

+*:SW_50
+I:Paul Graham
+S:Great software, likewise, requires a fanatical devotion to beauty.
+If you look :inside good software, you find that parts that no one is ever supposed to see :are beautiful too.
+When it comes to code I behave in a way that would make me :eligible for prescripting drugs if I approached everyday life the same way.
+ :It drives me crazy to see code that's badly indented, or that uses ugly :variable names.

+*:SW_51
+I:R. Pattis
+S:The structure of a software system provides the ecology in which code is born, :matures, and dies.
+A well-designed habitat allows for the successful evolution :of all components needed in a software system.

+*:SW_52
+I:D. Vargas
+S:It's easy to cry "bug" when the truth is that you've got a complex system and :sometimes it takes a while to get all the components to co-exist peacefully.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU